LEED is a globally recognized green building rating system

 - Next, visit the Prometric website to schedule your LEED Green Associate exam.
 Use the Eligibility ID to confirm your registration.

 - Record your confirmation number!
-Prometric does allow some options for cancellation or rescheduling, sometimes with an additional fee.
+Prometric does allow some options for cancellation or rescheduling (no charge to cancel or reschedule an exam 13 or more business days before your exam date, $50 fee for reschedules between 3 and 12 business days, and no rescheduling within 3 days of your exam date).
 You will need the confirmation number to make any changes to your LEED exam schedule.

 - $100 – Students